 In 2019, BRGM reaffirmed its general positioning, combining research, support for public policies and innovation, in France and abroad and its new science strategy for the next 10 years, based on six major societal and economic objectives:

-Geology and knowledge of the subsurface
+Geology and subsurface modelling

-Mineral resources and the circular economy
+Mineral resources and responsible supply